lambdaclass/cairo-vm/docs/tracer/README.md

 # Cairo Tracer

-Cairo-rs offers a tracer which gives you a visualization of how your memory and registers change line after line as the VM executes the code.
+Cairo-vm offers a tracer which gives you a visualization of how your memory and registers change line after line as the VM executes the code.

 ## Setting up the tracer